YaegerKnight/ml-blog/_posts/2022-01-30-robust-python-8.md

 In the first case, it is far less clear what's going on.

-{% include info.html text="Note that if you're purely looking for a way to restrict the assignation to a particular variable, you can also use the `Literal` type, introduced in Python 3.8, though remember that it doesn't help with iteration, runtime checking or map values from name to value.
-For all that, you'll want to be using `Enum`." %}
+Note that if you're purely looking for a way to restrict the assignation to a particular variable, you can also use the `Literal` type, introduced in Python 3.8, though remember that it doesn't help with iteration, runtime checking or map values from name to value.
+For all that, you'll want to be using `Enum`."

 If you want a way to combine Enums together, you can subclass from `enum.Flag`.
 Consider the case of when you have a list of enums for days of the week, but you want to represent the weekend as a pairing of Saturday and Sunday (if you were in Europe, e.g.).
 You could do the following: